Inferiority Complex

 Inferiority complex is not recognized as an official mental health disorder.
 Inferiority complexes can not only hurt you, but those around you as well.
 Additionally, an inferiority complex can lead to mental health disorders such as anxiety and depression.

-1. Therapy : Therapy is always the best choice to address inferiority complex.
-Your therapist or a mental health professional can help guide you through your past experiences with criticism, low self-esteem, or any traumas that may have shaped your negative self-image.
+1. Therapy: One of the best ways to address an inferiority complex.
+A therapist can help you understand past experiences like criticism, low self-esteem, or trauma that shaped your negative self-image.

-6. Medication is not needed if the inferior complex is not related to mental health.
+6. Medication: Usually not needed unless the inferiority complex is linked to another mental health condition.

 Take home message: